vefunder/protocol-research-review/articles/Archimedes/Asset Risk Assessment - lvUSD.md

 If the underlying asset experiences a depeg that does not recover, insolvent positions may become permanently locked in Archimedes.
 It is still possible for the leverage taker to sell their Position Token NFT on the open market through OpenSea, although in such a situation the position is likely worth near 0.

-If the OUSD peg drops below $1, lvUSD would likely also depeg, since currently, OUSD is the only strategy used by Archimedes.
+If the OUSD peg drops below $1, lvUSD would likely also depeg since OUSD is the only strategy used by Archimedes.
 Assuming both stables depeg simultaneously, leverage takers may remain solvent and not have their position locked (loss from OUSD->3CRV swap is offset by gain from 3CRV->lvUSD swap).
+Use this [Google Sheet](https://docs.google.com/spreadsheets/d/1AcDaQN4lNAXZKvilN1li10aU2XbegT9TfCQsiUki88E/edit?usp=sharing) to help determine situations where an LT would have their position locked as a result of a depeg in the underlying strategy.

 Both the liquidity provider and the leverage taker may experience a loss, but as the liquidity provider's funds were used to provide leverage, they will be impacted the most.

-Use this [Google Sheet](https://docs.google.com/spreadsheets/d/1AcDaQN4lNAXZKvilN1li10aU2XbegT9TfCQsiUki88E/edit?usp=sharing) to help determine situations where an LT would have their position locked as a result of a depeg in the underlying strategy.
+For example, say an LP supplys 1m 3CRV to the lvUSD pool.
+An LT borrows the 3CRV, converting funds to OUSD.
+OUSD and lvUSD both depeg to $.50, so the LT is still able to close their position.
+The LT's loss is offset by the depeg in both OUSD and lvUSD, but only 500k 3CRV is returned to the lvUSD pool.
+It is the 3CRV liquidity provider, in this case, who bears the loss.

 ### Slippage and Fees (Economic Risk)